Board of Directors Elections

 The American Booksellers Association is governed by a 13-member Board of Directors made up of ABA bookstore owners or booksellers from member stores.
 The ABA Board sets policy for the association, monitors the performance of the CEO — who is responsible for formulating and executing the strategy to meet the goals of the organization — and futurecasts for industry trends to inform the membership and ABA’s work.

 Each July, the Board of Directors President selects a five-member Nominating Committee of booksellers, as approved by the board, who will review the submitted nominees and make their recommendation to the board.
-The board traditionally endorses the selection of candidates for the board as put forth by the Nominating Committee, and the nominees’ names are then put forth to the membership for a vote.
+The board traditionally endorses the selection of candidates as put forth by the Nominating Committee, and the nominees’ names are then put forth to the membership for a vote.

 Nominations (including self-nominations) for qualified candidates are collected through the middle of October via an online form that takes just minutes to fill out.
 Those who meet the eligibility criteria receive a link to fill out an extended background information form and provide recommendation letters.
 Eligible nominees that wish to go through the election process will be asked to provide two letters of recommendation.
 These letters can come from people they’ve worked with in the industry.
 Examples include, but are not limited to, employers, sales reps, colleagues at partnering organizations, or anyone else who can speak to the nominee’s strengths.